Where We Are Today

 - Trends over snapshots.
 A single bad HRV reading means nothing.
 Pheidi shows trend arrows (↑ ↓ →) rather than raw numbers to avoid data anxiety.

 - Learning period before auto-adjustments.
-Wearable data needs 7–14 days of baseline before it's useful.
+Wearable data needs 7 to 14 days of baseline before it's useful.
 During this period, Pheidi shows data but doesn't act on it.

 - Simple zones, not data overload.
 Three zones (easy, gray, hard) are enough.
 We won't drown you in five-zone breakdowns and VO2max estimates.